 Das Thamattoor received a Bachelor of Science (B.Sc.) degree in chemistry from the Government Arts and Science College, Karwar, India and a Master of Science (M.Sc.) degree in organic chemistry from Karnatak University, Dharwad, India.
 After obtaining a Ph.
 D. from Princeton University, he spent a year at Oberlin College in Ohio as a Visiting Assistant Professor.
 He then worked for a year as a postdoctoral research associate at the University of Notre Dame before joining the Colby College chemistry department.

-When he is not teaching classes or puttering around the lab, Das is a rabid baseball fan who roots for the Tribe from Cleveland.
+When he is not teaching classes or puttering around the lab, Das is a rabid baseball fan who roots for Cleveland.
 During the 2013 baseball season, he and his son Luca, who was about 14 at the time, traveled around North America and saw a game at every major league baseball stadium.
-They also visited Cooperstown, the Field of Dreams, and the NLBM in Kansas City.
+In addition, they visited Cooperstown, the Field of Dreams, and the NLBM in Kansas City.
 A blog of their adventures may be viewed here.

 Das is also into music, especially the blues.
 In the spring of 2013 he took a course with luthier Bill Russo to build an acoustic guitar.
 A slideshow of the key steps involved in making the guitar can be found here.